This-is-Uncut/Custom-Node-ComfyUI-NBP-Uncut/README.md

-If you get error message when starting comfy, or not getting high resolution output, try to: from inside the cloned folder with venv activated: pip install -r requirements.txt or specifically: pip install --upgrade google-genai start/restart ComfyUI server.
+If you get error message when starting comfy, or not getting high resolution output, try to: from inside the cloned folder with venv activated:
+"pip install -r requirements.txt" or specifically:
+"pip install --upgrade google-genai" start/restart ComfyUI server.

 # Use